LuisCusihuaman/relevo-static-poc/docs/features/01-entry-flow.md

 The I-PASS workflow is the application's cornerstone feature, orchestrating a safe and structured transfer of patient care.
 It is a stateful process, heavily reliant on both real-time synchronization and fetching external patient data.

   - **`I` - Illness Severity (🟡🔴)**: The giving clinician makes a subjective assessment of the patient's stability.
 This selection is a user-driven event (🟡) that is immediately broadcast to all collaborators in real-time (🔴).
-  - **`P` - Patient Summary (🔵🔴)**: This view presents a concise summary of the patient's case, pulling the most recent data from the hospital's EMR (vitals, labs, notes) (🔵).
+  - **`P` - Patient Summary (🔵🔴)**: This view presents a concise summary of the patient's case, pulling the most recent data from the hospital's EMR (labs, notes) (🔵).
 The content itself can be collaboratively discussed and edited in real-time (🔴).
   - **`A` - Action List (🟡🔴)**: A dynamic, shared checklist of pending tasks and follow-ups.
 Any team member can add, edit, or check off items (🟡), with all changes instantly synced for everyone else (🔴).
   - **`S` - Situation Awareness & Contingency Planning (🟡🔴)**: A collaborative text-editing field where clinicians can jointly document potential risks and "what-if" scenarios.
 All contributions are synced live (🔴).
   - **`S` - Synthesis by Receiver (🟡🔴)**: The final step.
 The receiving clinician must summarize the handover in their own words (🟡).
 This action is synced and serves as the digital signature, completing the handover and updating the patient's status on the main Shift Hub in real-time (🔴).